lightningdev447/lightningdev447/README.md

 ---

 👌Hi, I’m a _**Senior Software Engineer**_ with 10 years of experience, specializing in _**C#**_ and _**.NET**_ to build scalable, high-performance web applications.
 I create seamless, responsive user experiences using Angular and React, ensuring modern and dynamic frontends.
-On the DevOps side, I work with Docker, Kubernetes, and CI/CD pipelines to automate deployments and optimize infrastructure.
+On the DevOps side, I leverage Docker, Kubernetes, Azure DevOps and GitHub Actions to build CI/CD pipelines and manage cloud infrastructure across Azure, AWS and GCP.
 My expertise in RESTful APIs, PostgreSQL, Redis, and Elasticsearch enhances backend performance and data efficiency.
 I also integrate AI technologies like TensorFlow, OpenAI, and scikit-learn to build smart, data-driven applications.
 Passionate about clean code, TDD, and scalable architectures, I thrive in Agile environments, always delivering innovative and efficient software solutions.👍

 ---